 Kickstart the process by doing your own research to see what is happening in your local housing market.
 Note what comparable homes in your area have recently sold for – and what price they are on the market for now.
 And dig around to find out what the bigger picture is.

-It’s also a good idea to keep an eye on our monthly House Price Index for expert insights from Zoopla Research.
+It’s also a good idea to keep an eye on our monthly House Price Index report for expert insights from our Research team.
 You can find it on our news page.

-But you will want to seek professional advice from local estate agents too.
-They will have a wide range of experience, an insight into buyers’ minds and a bang up-to-date view on your local housing market.
+But you'll want to seek professional advice from local estate agents too.
+They'll have a wide range of experience, an insight into buyers’ minds and a bang up-to-date view on your local housing market.

 So what are the secrets?